 The Group is exposed to equity price risks arising from equity investments.
 Equity investments were held for strategic rather than trading purposes.
-The Group does not actively trade in these investments.
+However, the Group aims to monetize this investment to reduce its overall leverage.
+Any adverse movement in the share price has an impact on its profitability and vice versa.